lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 This section analyzes the overhead of DTLS 1.3 {{RFC9147}}.
 The changes compared to DTLS 1.2 are: omission of version number, merging of epoch into the first byte containing signalling bits, optional omission of length, reduction of sequence number into a 1 or 2-bytes field.

-Only the minimal header format for DTLS 1.3 is analyzed (see Figure 4 of {{RFC9147}}).
-The minimal header formal omit the length field and only a 1-byte field is used to carry the 8 low order bits of the sequence number
+DTLS 1.3 is only analyzed with an omitted length field and with an 8-bit sequence number (see Figure 4 of {{RFC9147}}).

 ~~~~~~~~~~~
 DTLS 1.3 record layer (17 bytes, 11 bytes overhead):